AbhignAB149/WannaCr4ck/README.md

 Those lines indicate that y is complement of x and x,y together form complete set s.And those x,y are converted as INT and FLOAT for compatibility of function f.

-We can decode the flag which is the input by understand the set of output values which are odd when entry is FLOAT and which are even when entry is INT.So I wrote a <a href=""> helper code <a> (uploaded in repo too!) to automate the deciphering process.
+We can decode the flag which is the input by understand the set of output values which are odd when entry is FLOAT and which are even when entry is INT.So I wrote a <a href="https://github.com/AbhignAB149/WannaCr4ck/blob/main/helper_Code"> helper code <a> (uploaded in repo too!) to automate the deciphering process.

  ![Screenshot (249)](https://user-images.githubusercontent.com/54037421/124309532-7af76180-db88-11eb-829e-0a2730e07416.png)